raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 - How to add Stak Scheme as a dependency in your Rust projects.
 - How to compile Scheme scripts so that Rust programs can include them.
-- How to embed scripts written in Stak Scheme in Rust programs.
+- How to include scripts written in Stak Scheme in Rust programs.

 ## Preparing a Scheme script